magarcia/magarcia.github.io/_posts/2016-05-07-starting-gsoc.md

 title: First Weeks at GSoC 2016
 ---

-This year I have been accepted in Google Summer of Code Program.
+This year I have been selected in Google Summer of Code Program.
 This year too I made my first proposal.
 I was looking for a project related with Angular, specially with Angular 2, to improve my knowledge about this framework and his new version.
 It was amazing when I found